Audio By Carbonatix

 They argue that if the Assembly can deny their community this basic infrastructure, then they should also spare it from hosting the district's waste site.

-The ultimatum comes after reports that the District Assembly, led by District Chief Executive, Mba Zakaria, is set to cut sod for the commencement of the market project in Asuofua on Tuesday.
+The ultimatum comes after reports that the District Assembly, led by District Chief Executive Mba Zakaria, is set to cut sod for the commencement of the market project in Asuofua on Tuesday.

 Meanwhile, Barekesse residents say they were earlier assured the facility would be sited in their town to boost local commerce.

-Speaking at a press conference, Ernest Kwadwo Adusei, Leader of the Barekesse Youth Association, said that traditional leaders had already allocated a suitable parcel of land for the 24-hour market project in Barekesse, and expressed disappointment that the Assembly now appeared set to site it elsewhere.
+Speaking at a press conference, Ernest Kwadwo Adusei, Leader of the Barekesse Youth Association, said that traditional leaders had already allocated a suitable parcel of land for the 24-hour market project in Barekese and expressed disappointment that the Assembly now appeared set to site it elsewhere.

 “We received information that, God willing, there will be a sod-cutting for the 24-hour market project at Asuofua on Tuesday.
-We are worried about this because the authorities came here, inspected the site meant for the project, provided us with documents, and gave us assurances,” Kwadwo Adusei stated
+We are worried about this because the authorities came here, inspected the site meant for the project, provided us with documents, and gave us assurances,” Kwadwo Adusei stated.

 He added that the youth are also concerned about the silence from the Ashanti Regional Minister, NDC Regional Executives, and the DCE following a petition submitted on the matter.